Common Multiple Pregnancy Complications

 Anemia is more common in multiple pregnancies than in a single pregnancy.

-- Birth defects.
 Multiple birth babies have a higher risk of congenital abnormalities, including neural tube defects like spina bifida and gastrointestinal and heart abnormalities.

 A phenomenon called the vanishing twin syndrome, in which more than one fetus is found through testing, but one vanishes (or is miscarried) may occur in a multiple pregnancy.
 It usually happens during the first trimester, and it may or may not be accompanied by bleeding.
 The risk of pregnancy loss is increased in later trimesters as well.

-- Twin-to-twin transfusion syndrome.
 Twin-to-twin transfusion syndrome (TTTS) is a condition of the placenta that can develop with identical twins who share a placenta.
 Blood vessels connect within the placenta and divert blood from one fetus to the other.
 It occurs in up to 15-20 percent of twins who share a placenta.

 In TTTS, blood is shunted from one fetus to the other through blood vessel connections in a shared placenta.
 Over time, the recipient fetus receives too much blood, which can overload the cardiovascular system and cause too much amniotic fluid to develop.
 The smaller donor fetus does not get enough blood and has low amounts of amniotic fluid, which can also cause serious problems.

-- Abnormal amounts of amniotic fluid.
 Polyhydramnios (too much fluid) and oligohydramnios (too little fluid) are more common in multiple pregnancies, especially in twins who share a placenta.

 Abnormal fetal positions increase the chances of cesarean birth or c-section.

-- Postpartum hemorrhage.
 The large placental area and over-distended uterus can place a mother at risk for bleeding after delivery when she’s pregnant with multiples.